 - Headgear adjustment feels less solid than premium brands

-- Side windows are fixed shade—not for direct arc viewing
+- Side windows are fixed shade and can’t be used for direct arc viewing

 Important: Side Window Safety

-The side windows are for peripheral vision only—never look directly at the arc through them.
-Keep your eyes on the main auto-darkening lens when welding.
+The side windows are for peripheral vision only.
+Never look directly at the arc through them.
+Keep your eyes on the main auto-darkening lens while welding.
 Make sure your shade setting matches your welding process.

 MIGVAN H-21